Who Was Anthony Bourdain?

 In 2005, Bourdain premiered a new Travel Channel series, Anthony Bourdain: No Reservations, which explored similar themes as A Cook’s Tour.
 The show ran for nine seasons, ending in 2012, and enjoyed a wide audience while winning two Primetime Emmy Awards for its cinematography.
 Also in 2005, because of the huge popularity of Kitchen Confidential, Fox aired a short-lived sitcom based on the book.
 The character "Jack Bourdain" was loosely based on Anthony and was portrayed by then up-and-coming actor Bradley Cooper.

-Bourdain also appeared as guest judge on Bravo's Top Chef reality cooking competition show several times, and was one of the main judges on the eighth season of Top Chef All-Stars.
+Bourdain also appeared as guest judge on the Top Chef reality cooking competition show several times, and was one of the main judges on the eighth season of Top Chef All-Stars.

 Always up for a new experience, Bourdain appeared in an episode of reality show Miami Ink, on which he received a skull tattoo.
-He also had a brief cameo in the 2008 movie Far Cry and appeared on Nick Jr.'s Yo Gabba Gabba! as Dr. Tony.
-He served as a writer and consultant for the HBO series Treme as well.
+He also had a brief cameo in the 2008 movie Far Cry and appeared on the children's TV show Yo Gabba Gabba! as Dr. Tony.
+He served as a writer and consultant for the series Treme as well.